coo-lang/coo-docs/source/index.rst

 Welcome to Coo-lang documentation!
 ====================================

 Coo is a programming language designed and implemented by pwxcoo_ independently.

 .. attention:: It's pwxcoo_ undergraduate graduation project, and it exists some PL design unreasonable, please treat Coo-lang in a critical way while using.

 .. toctree::
    :maxdepth: 2

    commenting
    type_system
    variables
    function
+   control